Chin State

-Chin State (/my/) is a state in western Myanmar.
-Chin State is bordered by Sagaing Division and Magway Division to the east, Rakhine State to the south, the Chattogram Division of Bangladesh to the west, and the Indian states of Mizoram to the west and Manipur to the north.
-The population of Chin State is about 488,801 according to the 2014 census, and its capital city is Hakha.
+Chin State (/my/) is a state in Northwestern Myanmar (Burma).
+Chin State is bordered by Sagaing Region and Magway Region to the east, Rakhine State to the south, the Chattogram Division of Bangladesh to the west, and the Indian states of Mizoram to the west and Manipur to the north.
+The population of Chin State is 488,801 according to the 2014 census, and its capital city is Hakha.
+It is divided into 6 districts and 9 main townships.

-The state is named after the Chin people, an ethnic group native to Chin State and neighboring Rakhine State.
-Much of the state is mountainous and sparsely populated, with few transportation links and low levels of economic development.
+The state is named after the Chin people, a collective term encompassing numerous tribes native to Chin State and the neighboring Rakhine State.
+It is the only state in Myanmar with a Christian-majority population.
+Located in the Chin Hills, much of the state is mountainous and sparsely populated, with few transportation links and low levels of economic development.
 It also has Myanmar's highest poverty rate, at 58%, according to a 2017 report.

-As of November 2025, ethnic Chin resistance forces, such as the Chin National Army and the Chin National Defence Force maintains de facto control over approximately 80 percent of Chin State, encompassing most of its townships.

 History

 Early history

-Situated in the remote hilly region of the Chin Hills, Chin State was traditionally autonomous and far from their neighboring powers like Burman kingdoms in the east and Indian states in the west to reach.
-Until the British advancement in the region, independent city-states such as Ciimnuai (Chinwe/Chin Nwe) later shifted to Tedim and Vangteh in the north, Tlaisun (also recorded as Tashon) and Rallang in the mid-land, and Hakha, Thantlang and Zokhua (Yokwa) in the south played important political role in securing peace of the region, and each city-state practised its own independent sovereignty in their own rights.
+Chin State was traditionally autonomous and far from its neighboring powers, like the Burman kingdoms in the east and Indian states in the west.
+Until the British advancement in the region, independent city-states such as Ciimnuai (Chinwe/Chin Nwe) later shifted to Tedim and Vangteh in the north, Tlaisun (also recorded as Tashon) and Rallang in the mid-land, and Hakha, Thantlang and Zokhua (Yokwa) in the south played important political roles in securing peace of the region, and each city-state practised its own independent sovereignty in its own rights.

-20th century
+Traditionally, the people of Chin State practiced indigenous belief systems often described as animism.'
+Catholic and Protestant missionaries first arrived in the late 1800s and converted Chin peoples throughout the following century.

+1900–present

 Upon Burma's independence from the United Kingdom in 1948, the Chin Hills Special Division was created, with its capital at Falam.
 Hakha later became the capital.
 However, three townships that are today part of present-day Chin State (Mindat, Kanpetlet and Matupi) were previously part of the Pakokku Hill Tracts of Pakokku District and Paletwa Township of the Arakan Hill Tracts, until 4 January 1974.
 On this date, the Chin Hills Special Division was granted state status and became Chin State.

 "Chin National Day" is designated on 20 February to commemorate the "General Assembly of Chinland" held in 1948.
 The first celebration of Chin National Day was held in 1951, but it was not recognized by the Myanmar government until the 2010s.

+From 2007 to 2009, Chin State was affected by Mautam, a cyclic ecological phenomenon triggered by a bamboo masting event.
+In Thantlang Township, rodents began attacking rice crops in October 2007, while the first outbreak in Paletwa Township was reported in September 2007.
+By the end of that year, 30 villages in southern Paletwa had been affected, while a further 77 villages in northern Paletwa were impacted in 2008.
+Hmawlzauk village in Falam Township had 100% of maize crops damaged.
+The event increased malnutrition levels for Chin residents.